widgetti/ipyvuetify/docs/introduction.rst

 To explore which widgets are available and how to use them we defer to the `Vuetify documentation <https://vuetifyjs.com/nl-NL/components/buttons/>`_.
 You can browse examples on the left-hand side and see the source code by clicking on '< >' of the example on the top right-hand side of the example.
-By reading :doc:`usage` and :doc:`translating_vuetify` you will be able to translate the examples to ipyvuetify.
+By reading :doc:`usage` you will be able to translate the examples to ipyvuetify.